Strategic Vision

 To enable this vision, we will:

-• Expand current partnerships with the BOLD Center and the Office of Undergraduate Education to guarantee academic success through mentorship programs, buddy programs, and/or international student ambassadors.
+- Expand current partnerships with academic coaches, the BOLD Center, and the Office of Undergraduate Education to boost students’ academic success through mentorship programs, buddy programs, and/or student ambassadors.